 When applying make up, the most important step is the first one and that is to prep the eye properly.
 Here are the steps I use on myself and on clients.

 Step 1- Use an eye primer to prep the eye.
 There are many on the market- some good, some not so much.
-If you want a vegan, non toxic eye primer that works well, then I recommend Arbonne’s Prime and Proper.
-You can buy it through my website here.
+A really good one is the Urban Decay Eyeprimer.

-Step 2- Set your eye primer with a loose powder.
+Step 2- Set the eye primer with a loose powder.
+A fabulous powder and the one I now use the most for all my makeup tutorials is the Jane Iredale Translucent Loose Setting Powder.
+I also recommend this because it has SPF 30 in it.
 Apply and then glide over with your finger.
 It should feel silky, soft and smooth to the touch.

 Step 3- Your eyes are now ready for the rest of your eye makeup.